The mission of the State Fire Marshal’s Flammable Liquid Storage Tank Section is:

 - Licensing of contractors and certification of individuals to do underground storage tank work in accordance with Title 159, Chapter 3.

 The state is divided into six inspection areas – West, Southwest, Central, Northeast, South Central, and East.
-In addition to these areas, nine delegated authority cities/areas also inspect tanks and issue permits in their jurisdiction - Bellevue, Grand Island, LaVista/Papillion, Lincoln, University of Nebraska-Lincoln, Norfolk, North Platte, Omaha, and Scottsbluff.
+In addition to these areas, eight delegated authority cities/areas also inspect tanks and issue permits in their jurisdiction - Bellevue, Grand Island, LaVista/Papillion, Lincoln, University of Nebraska-Lincoln, Norfolk, North Platte, and Omaha.

 The Tank Program inspects all UST facilities for compliance with rules and regulations; inspects all new underground tank and piping installations, and existing tank removals; investigates reported or suspected releases and requires appropriate action be taken; and submits reports to the Department of Environmental Quality.